The Uni Guide has a fresh new look

 1. Grades and subjects

 Firstly, your GCSE grades matter when you're applying for a degree in medicine.
-The admissions department will assess how you did in key GCSEs such as English, maths and sciences (double science or the single sciences).
+The admissions department will assess how you did in key GCSEs such as English, maths and the sciences.

-For your A-levels, you'll typically need to have taken chemistry and biology as two of your three subjcts.
-Some places will also ask for a third science subject while others might welcome a contrasting subject these are things like English, history or a language.
+For your A-levels, you'll typically need to have taken chemistry and biology as two of your three subjects.
+Some places will also ask for a third science subject while others might welcome a contrasting subject like English, history or a language.

-Check each university website carefully including the FAQs and admissions policy documents to see what qualifications and grades they're asking for – don't waste a choice if they don't match up.
+Check each university website carefully including the FAQs and admissions policy documents to see what qualifications and grades they're asking for.

 2. Tests